mdh1418/TeamClovis/README.md

 B) To export application from your computer to the tablet, follow these steps:

-#### NOTE: For Mac users, download Android File Transfer software from https://www.android.com/filetransfer/.
+#### NOTE: For Mac users, you need to download Android File Transfer software from https://www.android.com/filetransfer/ first.
 Then, drag your apk file from your computer into the Android File Transfer popup on your screen ####

 ```
-Use a usb cable to connect your tablet to your computer.
+Connect your tablet to your computer with a USB cable.
 On your tablet, select 'My Files' --> go to 'Downloads' --> click your apk file to install
 ```

 ### Accessing Files from Android Studio